First aid kit: Packing tips for Families

 But new food, jet lag, and pushing your body to climb/hike/stay up late, etc. can have anyone feeling less than 100% at times on a trip.
 Right?
 Feeling under the weather is bad enough when you are at home but can be even more uncomfortable on the road or in an enclosed space like an airplane or car.

-All parents know that illnesses in the kids tend to show up on the middle of the night on a weekend or on a holiday or at 30,000 feet or when you are stuck on a highway that has been closed for 2 hours due to road construction, etc., etc. soooo….. the best defense is a great offense!
+All parents know that illnesses in the kids tend to show up on the middle of the night on a weekend or on a holiday or at 30,000 feet or when you are stuck on a highway that has been closed for 2 hours due to road construction, etc., etc. soooo….
+Why is that?

 First Aid Kit: Packing Tips